tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Part_1.md

 Alex: “There’s something else in here.”

-Alex pulled a [vandalised graduation photo](https://i.redd.it/wpe286mlail91.jpg) of me from the envelope, and then a letter.
+Alex pulled a [vandalised graduation photo](https://i.redd.it/wpe286mlail91.jpg) depicting me without a face from the envelope, and then a letter.

 Alex read the letter aloud.
 I'll type it out for you below: